Welcome . . .

-One project that GSC is working on is stopping the “brain drain” on the Mid- and Lower Delmarva Peninsula which siphons our best and brightest young people away every year.
+One project that GSC has worked on is stopping the “brain drain” on the Mid- and Lower Delmarva Peninsula which siphons our best and brightest young people away every year.
 There has been a lack of educational opportunity and jobs in the higher-paying engineering and high-tech fields.

 Helping create MARS

 In late 2002, GSC started work on stopping the “brain drain” by looking for a concentration of high-paying technical jobs and that was at the Wallops Flight Facility just over the border into Eastern Shore Virginia.
-GSC started working with the Virginia Commercial Space Flight Facility to grow their operation and in 2004 an agreement between the two state governm
+GSC started working with the Virginia Commercial Space Flight Facility to grow their operation and in 2004 an agreement between Virginia and Maryland governments

-ents helped create the Mid-Atlantic Regional Spaceport (MARS) which was a major stepping-stone in bringing in more space launch business and related firms.
-Currently, the major contract there is with Orbital Sciences which is building the cargo transport to supply the International Space Station (ISS) from 2011 through at least 2015.
+helped create the Mid-Atlantic Regional Spaceport (MARS) which was a major stepping-stone in bringing in more space launch business and related firms.
+Currently, the major contract there is with Orbital Sciences which is providing the cargo transport to supply the International Space Station (ISS).

-An early supplement to MARS was the creation of the Mid-Atlantic Institute for Space and Technology (MIST) which brought together the MARS operations with educational institutions and space firms and it is headquartered in Pocomoke City, MD.
-This enables cooperation between several universities, their students, and the space companies to give the students hands-on projects and actual experience in the high-tech professions.
-GSC is the only permanent member of their board of directors in recognition of GSC’s assistance in launching the organization.
-Former GSC Chair Jim Thomas served as the first chairman of the MIST board until 2009 and now remains on the MIST Board of Directors.
+An early supplement to MARS was the creation of the Mid-Atlantic Institute for Space and Technology (MIST) which brought together the MARS operations with educational institutions and space firms and it was headquartered in Pocomoke City, MD.
+This enabled cooperation between several universities, their students, and the space companies to give the students hands-on projects and actual experience in the high-tech professions.
+GSC was the only permanent member of their board of directors in recognition of GSC’s assistance in launching the organization.
+Former GSC Chair Jim Thomas served as the first chairman of the MIST board until 2009.

 Need for an engineering degree program